Any good ?

 - Mickey Murphy has Peter Hazell's post sack.

-3} Blame can also be directed towards Louis Marx for failing to produce one of the most obvious props of all - a milk bottle for poor old Thomas Tripp the Milkman. [ if you accept that a flagon of cider for Windy was probably always going to be unlikely !]
+3} Blame can also be directed towards Louis Marx for failing to produce one of the most obvious props of all - a milk bottle for poor old Thomas Tripp the Milkman.
+And only "the most obvious" if you accept that a flagon of cider for Windy was probably always going to be unlikely !

 Thomas Tripp Captain Snort Paddy Murphy Doctor Mopp